|

 If you should have any difficulties pulling up these pages then go to www.bostoncatholic.org,

-and using the search function at the bottom of the home page, do a search under "annulment" and
+and use the search function at the top center of the home page.

 refer to the appropriate pages in the search results.